zdelrosario/data-science-curriculum/curriculum.md

 - write easily-readable code by following a styleguide
 - tell a story using the ABT framework
 - judge a data story using the ABT framework
+- use GitHub to discuss and improve reports

 ## (Reproducibility)